School of Medical Science and Technology: Masters in Medical Science and Technology (MMST)

-The eligibility criterion for admission to MMST course is the MBBS degree from a medical college recognised by Medical Council of India (MCI) with a minimum of 55% marks in aggregate and having studied mathematics at +2 level (even as additional subject) or from any recognised Open University.
+The eligibility criterion for admission to MMST course is the MBBS degree from a medical college recognized by National Medical Commission (NMC) with a minimum of 55% marks in aggregate and having studied mathematics at +2 level (even as additional subject) or from any recognized Open University.
 Seats are reserved for backward class candidates and persons with disability as per Govt. of India rules.
 Few seats are also reserved for Armed forces personnel.

 The final selection is strictly based on an objective type of entrance test conducted by the Gate, IIT.
 The test includes objective questions from medical domain as well as from +2 level Physics, Chemistry and Mathematics.
 The entrance test is conducted annually, in the month of April at Kolkata (IIT Kharagpur extension campus).
 Candidates qualifying in the admission test are called for counselling at IIT Kharagpur before final selection.